-Known to advertisers as click fraud, bots interact with your ads by clicking on them, ultimately falsifying your click-through rate (CTR).
-Bot interaction basically renders your ad campaigns useless, because you’re paying for ads that only attract false bot clicks.
-These clicks drain your advertising budget, and then your ad no longer shows to legitimate traffic.Bots Can Fill Out Customer Forms
+Known to advertisers as click fraud, bots interact with your ads by clicking on them, ultimately falsifying your click-through rate (CTR), filling out forms and making it look like you’re getting a conversion when in reality you have no legitimate prospects at all.
+The bad bot epidemic impacts not just advertisers but businesses as well, with millions of dollars being lost each year due to click fraud.
+Bot interactions basically render your ad campaigns useless, because you’re paying for ads that only attract false bot clicks.
+These clicks drain your advertising budget, and then your ad no longer shows legitimate traffic.

-Even worse, if you’re collecting information like phone numbers and you’re not properly vetting each lead you receive, you could risk TCPA noncompliance if you call the number without proper consent.
+As mentioned earlier, if you’re collecting information like phone numbers and you’re not properly vetting each lead you receive, you could risk TCPA noncompliance if you call the number without proper consent.

 4. They Affect Your Revenue

-Bots Can Spy for Your Competitors
+Spying for Your Competitors

-Bots Can Skew Your Advertising Costs
+Skewing Your Advertising Costs

-5. They Target Your Customers’ Devices
+5. They Target Yours and Your Customers’ Devices

 How to Combat the Bad Bots